morten-olsen/mini-loader/README.md

 ![banner](./assets/banner.png)

 # Welcome to Mini Loader! 🌐

-Welcome to mini loader, a lightweight, Docker-based server solution for managing and executing workloads with ease.
+Welcome to mini loader, a lightweight server solution for managing and executing workloads with ease.
 Designed for developers, small teams, and anyone in need of a simple yet powerful tool for running tasks, hosting API servers, or scheduling routine jobs.

 ## Features